PayU Review

 - No iGaming-specific track record.
 No published gambling licenses (no MGA, UKGC, Curacao or Gibraltar).
 No named casino, sportsbook or skill-gaming client in the public record.
 No SoftSwiss, EveryMatrix or Slotegrator connector.
 No gambling-vertical sales team.
 PayU serves iGaming as a payment method that operators integrate, not as a gambling-specialist PSP.
 Request named gambling references during diligence before committing.

 - Opaque enterprise pricing outside India.
 PayU India publishes a flat 2% + GST self-serve rate which is fine for SMB benchmarking, but PayU Europe has no published rate card.
 Capterra reviewers report effective rates higher than the published number after document fees, payout fees and add-on services.
 For procurement teams that need a transparent enterprise quote before signing, this is friction.
-Solidgate publishes interchange-plus rates publicly and is a cleaner pick on that dimension.
+No catalog acquirer publishes a full public fiat rate card, but Adyen and Checkout.com at least bill on interchange-plus and itemize the components, which is cleaner on that dimension.

 - Customer support and onboarding response times are inconsistent.
 G2 reviewers cite 35+ days stuck in document approval, multiple sources report support tickets taking days for non-critical issues, and the 3.1/5 G2 rating from 25 B2B reviews reflects this.
 Self-serve SMB onboarding is fast (sub-10 minutes, 1-day average), but enterprise KYB with iGaming-risk-profile assessment is slow because PayU doesn't have a gambling-vertical fast-track.